Kiord/SpaceBrowser/README.md

 ### TODO:
  - Optimizations
    - Use an actual rendering backend
- - Add back the context menu
+ - Add to the context menu
-   - "go to"
-   - "copy path"
-   - "open/run" -> browse path ui
    - "delete" -> are you sure dialog
  - UI features
    - zoom level management